National Ensigns of British North America and the Dominion of Canada

 Seventh Campaign

-The pledge flag on the right was flown in St. George during the Seventh Victory Loan.
-It began 23 October 1944 using the slogan "Invest in Victory - Buy One More Than Before".
+It began October 23, 1944 using the slogan "Invest in Victory - Buy One More Than Before".
 The flag measures approx. 8' long by 4 1/2' wide and contains a Union Flag in the canton with a flaming sword over a 7 on a shield centring a white field and a red border on three sides.

 8th Campaign